-The bold patterns and colours in our 4-bed dorm room are born from Kristina Veasey’s frustration as a disabled artist battling to keep up with the housework!
+The bold patterns and colours in our family room are born from Kristina Veasey’s frustration as a disabled artist battling to keep up with the housework!
 Kristina shares the surprising results of this unlikely friendship in strange but beautiful imagery, celebrating unnoticed splendour by transforming images of common household detritus into stunning fabrics and furnishings.

 Room 1.10 - ‘A Room of Dirty Secrets’